NCSE Drawdown 2021 Conference:

 We are living in the era of superlatives.
 All of the hottest years on record have occurred within the past five years.
 The planet is witnessing extreme drought and extreme rainfall, rising seas and sinking land, and warming oceans and shifting fish stocks.
 Migration, water scarcity, displacement, food insecurity, and uncertaintyーthese are the social and economic consequences of a global ecosystem under pressure.

-The NCSE 2021 Annual Conference will take a systems-approach to heat and water during this time of changeーexamining both impacts and solutions.
+The first half of NCSE Drawdown 2021 will take a systems-approach to heat and water during this time of changeーexamining both impacts and solutions.
 The sessions will explore the links between the changes in Earth’s physical systems and its social institutions.

 Human ingenuity and innovation, supported by effective government leadership, policies, and governance, are foundational to confronting these unprecedented environmental and social challenges.
-NCSE 2021 will highlight how science can lead the way through transdisciplinary and boundary-spanning approaches that will ensure informed decision-making and durable policiesーfrom harnessing the power of big data to driving solutions at local scales to the leading edges of social science to understand and integrate the human dimension of environmental change.
+NCSE Drawdown 2021 will highlight how science can lead the way through transdisciplinary and boundary-spanning approaches that will ensure informed decision-making and durable policiesーfrom harnessing the power of big data to driving solutions at local scales to the leading edges of social science to understand and integrate the human dimension of environmental change.

 How are the pressures of extreme heat changing where people live and how they work?